Skip to content

 Warning

 It is important to distinguish between on-demand recordings and automatic recordings for a simple reason: your application is able to catch and handle errors when starting on-demand recordings, while automatic recordings will fail silently.
+In that case, enabling webhooks (or inspecting the service logs) is the only way to be notified of these failures.

 List of possible recording issues#